-- The small business 15-year exemption provides a total exemption for a capital gain on a CGT asset if - you have continuously owned the asset for at least 15 years - the relevant individual is 55 years of age or over and retiring or is permanently incapacitated. - The small business 50% active asset reduction provides a 50% reduction of a capital gain. - The small business retirement exemption provides an exemption for capital gains up to a lifetime limit of \$500,000.
-If the individual is under 55 years of age just before they make the choice, the amount must be paid into a superannuation (or similar) fund.
+- The small business 15-year exemption provides a total exemption for a capital gain on a CGT asset if - you have continuously owned the asset for at least 15 years - the relevant individual is 55 years old or older and retiring or is permanently incapacitated. - The small business 50% active asset reduction provides a 50% reduction of a capital gain. - The small business retirement exemption provides an exemption for capital gains up to a lifetime limit of \$500,000.
+If the individual is under 55 years old just before they make the choice, the amount must be paid into a superannuation (or similar) fund.